Back to Work

 • Design concepts that feel usable, transparent, and ethically defensible.

-A recurring issue was that privacy is usually communicated as a legal checkbox, not a user experience.
-The project reframed privacy as a product quality: legible controls, clear data boundaries, and predictable behavior under high-stakes conditions.
+A recurring issue is that privacy is usually communicated as a legal checkbox, not a user experience.
+The project aims to reframe privacy as a product quality: legible controls, clear data boundaries, and predictable behavior under high-stakes conditions.

 Conceptual exploration visual representing identity and privacy boundaries